MicahMaphet/dev-tools/README.md

 ![bitcore-init on task bar](taskbar.png)

-Now clicking it will open
+Now clicking the shortcut will start up my workspace